 ...then, in the Connect a database window, scroll down and select the Supported Databases field.

 In the drop-down list, select Amazon Redshift.

-In the Additional Parameters field, enter any additional custom parameters, as needed.
+- In the Additional Parameters field, enter any additional custom parameters, if needed.

 To finalize the connection, just select Connect.

 If you're having difficulty establishing a connection to your Redshift databse, try to add adding